mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 * Java 8 JDK or newer.

 VOK is an opinionated web application framework which employs Vaadin framework running on the Kotlin programming language.
-If you have no prior experience with Kotlin nor Vaadin, you will find a very steep learning curve diving straight into VOK.
+If you have no prior experience with Kotlin, you will find a very steep learning curve diving straight into VOK.
 There are several curated lists of online resources for learning Kotlin:

 * [Official Kotlin Programming Language website](https://kotlinlang.org/)